 Who serves on the Board of Trustees?

-- Trustees bring functional expertise – advancement, marketing, finance, architecture and construction, legal
+Fifteen individuals serve on the Walden School Board of Trustees.
+They include parents, former parents, alumni and community volunteers.
+The Trustees bring functional expertise – advancement, marketing, finance, architecture and construction, legal and operational.

 What does the Board do?